 |Characteristics||Produces a loud snapping sound with its claw|

-When pistol shrimps go hunting, they slowly creep up on their prey, seize it with their left claw, unlock the “revolver” in their right claw, and shoot.
-With its right claw, the pistol shrimp produces bubbles of air, which implode with a bang and stun or hurt small animals.
+When a pistol shrimp goes hunting, it stalks its prey, grabs it with the left claw.
+Then it releases the safety of the “revolver” in its right claw to "shoot".
+The pistol shrimp produces bubbles of air with its claw, which implode with a bang and stun or hurt the prey.

 These stunning shrimps measure just some inch, but produce a noise at more than 200 decibels.
 Just a comparison: A jet plane "only" reaches a noise level of about 120 decibels.
 But there is more to it than that.
 During the implosion, the water heats up to more than 8,492 degrees Fahrenheit (4,700 degrees Celsius).
 This is almost as hot as the surface of the sun.